optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ---

 ### Terminology of constraints in estimagic

+- Constraints are conditions on parameters
+- Can make problems simpler or more difficult
 - bounds: $\min_{x} f(x)$ s.t. $l \leq x \leq u$
     - handled by most algorithms
 - estimagic constraints: